INK-USC/MHGRN/README.md

 - Generate paths for each question-answer paths and perform path pruning
 - Generate the final grounded schema graphs

-The preprocessing procedure takes approximately 3 hours on a 40-core CPU server.
-All intermediate files are in .jsonl format and stored in various folders.
+The preprocessing procedure of CommonsenseQA takes approximately 3 hours on a 40-core CPU server.
+All intermediate files are in .jsonl or .pk format and stored in various folders.
 The resulting file structure will look like:

 ```plain
 .